zaher2016/website/_posts/2013-01-14-metadata-outputs-and-calculates-in-odk-build.md

 _Your device ID is ${/data/deviceID}.
 Your first name is ${/data/firstName}._

 When a data collector sees this caption on the device, it can be filled in with the answers previously given.
-In this case, if a form designer had a metadata prompt called &#8220;deviceID&#8221; and a text prompt called &#8220;firstName&#8221; that was previously answered, the caption would read:
+In this case, if a form designer had a metadata prompt called “deviceID” and a text prompt called “firstName” that was previously answered, the caption would read:

 _Your device ID is 12:34:56:78:90.
 Your first name is Yaw._